AV8R4Fun/Get-MostRecent-Date-on-DayOfWeek/README.md

 are included to get the Next Future date on a given day of the week.
 The method call and concept is similar.

-_Example 2, using the same reference date variable 'd' and value above:_
+_Example 2, using the same reference date parameter `d` and value above:_
 ```
   int tue = 2;
   x = DateUtils.GetNextFutureDateOnDayOfWeek(d, tue);  // returns 4/26/2011